ACB-Bible/Bible-Code/Readme.md

 ##### VSCode Development Environment Setup

-This folder contains the documentation of how to setup the VSCode environment and LiveServer for editing the "American Computerized Bible," "BibleDB," and the "New Christian Bible" projects.
+Documentation for setting up the VSCode environment and LiveServer for editing the "American Computerized Bible," "BibleDB," and the "New Christian Bible" projects.

 1. [VSCode Setup](/VSCode/VSCodeSetup.md) - Directions to setup liveserver, Nodejs. and the debugger environment in VSCode.